-- Lendela submits your application and documents to different lenders who provide the offers they have for you.
+- Lendela submits your application and documents to different banks who provide the offers they have for you.
 Receive the offers and compare them to see the best one for your situation, and choose.

 - Sign the agreement and receive the money.
 From here, you have to start paying the loan and follow the agreed schedule until it is cleared.